 Talking about the primary elements of continous renewal in terms of justification, sanctification, the indwelling of the Holy Spirit and the authority we have in spiritual conflict, we also need to make a distinction between the first two and the second two.
 Without having a Biblical concept of justification and sanctification and the relationship between the two, we will not understand the indwelling of the Holy Spirit and the power in spiritual authority that we have in Christ.
 This is where the Devil puts most of his effort to keep us deceived.

 But more needs to be said.
 Are you saying that we need to have right theology in order to be saved?
 Yes, of course.
 Are you surprised?
 Not right theology about everything in the Bible but right theology, right understanding about some very basic things having to do with the person and work of Christ (the Atonement)?
 Most certainly.
 The Bible is clear that you need to believe that Jesus is the Christ, the Son of the Living God.
 That is the basic confession of faith of every believer.
-It is what distinguishes cults from denominations, unbelievers from believers, the mature from the immature.
+It is what distinguishes cults from denominations, unbelievers from believers, true religion from false.

 And it isn’t just about propositional knowledge either.
 It must go deeper and become relational knowledge.
 You must bet your life on that truth, everyday and in every way.
 Very much like falling in love with your husband or wife.
 When you get married, you are betting everything on your love for them and their love for you.
 You are building a life together, having children together, for richer or poorer, in sickness or in health, until death do you part.
 It’s the same (and more) with Christ.
 Of course.